-The ACCC proposes to grant authorisation to eRx Script Exchange Pty Ltd to enter into and give effect to a contract with MediSecure Pty Ltd to facilitate interoperability between the parties' electronic pharmaceutical prescription exchange systems.
+The ACCC grants authorisation to eRx Script Exchange Pty Ltd to enter into and give effect to a contract for a revenue sharing arrangement with MediSecure Pty Ltd to facilitate interoperability between the parties' electronic pharmaceutical prescription exchange systems.

-The ACCC proposes to grant authorisation until 30 June 2017.
+The ACCC grants authorisation until 30 June 2017.